stelar-eu/Hazard-classification/README.md

 ## SMARTPHIL: FIRST WORKSHOP ON SMART PERSONAL HEALTH INTERFACES
 ```
 This repository contains the source code for identifying hazards from incident reports and is developed
-as a part of the `front-end` stelar-eu project.
+as a part of the stelar-eu project.
 ```
 ## System Requirements:
 ```